This tutorial teaches you how to select and configure a SQL client in order to access the database schemas used by Semarchy xDM.

 1. Click Connect to test the connection.

-Configure the connection for the Semarchy Repository
+Configure the connection for the Semarchy repository

-1. In the Database Navigator tree view, right-click on the blank area and select Create>Connection
+1. In the Database Navigator tree view, right-click on the blank area and select Create > Connection.

 1. Select your database type (in the screenshot below: PostgreSQL) and click Next.

-1. Enter connection parameters:
+1. Enter the following connection parameters:

-1. Back to the connection parameters page, click "Connection details (name, type, ...)" and name the connection after the schema name semarchy_repository, then click on Finish.
+1. Back to the connection parameters page, click Connection details (name, type, ...).

-Configure the connection for the Data Location
+Configure the connection for the data location

 Repeat the same operations to add a connection for semarchy_customer_b2c_mdm: